 Pimp is a 2009 mockumentary that was directed by, co-produced by, co-written by, and starring Robert Cavanah.
 Cavanah plays Woody, a Soho pimp who works for Stanley, a mob boss played by Danny Dyer.
 Through the course of the week, Woody gets caught up in involvement with Chinese triads and snuff webcasters.
 This perfectly interesting plot is ultimately wasted, no thanks to the film's dreadful acting, rambling and directionless story, lack of insight into the sex industry, and oblivious direction.
 These issues were enough to convince the critics and viewers alike to trash Pimp to kingdom come, as the film got a 0% on Rotten Tomatoes and a 2.8 rating on IMDb.
 Pimp was also a disastrous Box Office Bomb in the UK that has yet to receive an international release, as it got pulled after only one screening on its opening day.
 Listen to the Mark Kermode review here if you're interested.

 Piranha 3DD, the sequel to Piranha 3D, is one of those movies that could've been So Bad, It's Good in so many ways, but fails miserably.
 The first film managed to balance seriousness with comedy, but 3DD instead took things into much more Denser and Wackier territory.
-The piranhas do incredibly outrageous crap even compared to its predecessor (for example, a piranha swims up a woman's vagina, rests there for a while-she doesn't even notice-and finally emerges to attack her boyfriend's penis when they're about to have sex).
-The acting is predictably terrible (save for Ving Rhames, who gives a passionate Pre Ass Kicking One Liner), its plot is inspired by (read: ripped off) Jaws 3D, of all movies, and they even managed to make David Hasselhoff lame.
+The piranhas do incredibly outrageous crap even compared to its predecessor (for example, a piranha swims up a woman's vagina, rests there for a while - she doesn't even notice - and finally emerges to attack her boyfriend's penis when they're about to have sex).
+The acting is predictably terrible (save for Ving Rhames, who gives a passionate Pre Ass Kicking One Liner), its plot is inspired by (read: ripped off from) Jaws 3D, and they even managed to make David Hasselhoff lame.
 It ended up with a generous 12% on Rotten Tomatoes and a 3.8 on IMDB.
 Chris Stuckmann as well as both critics in Schmoes Know called this the worst movie of 2012.
 The Co-Host 3000 and Cyrus of Spill also gave their thoughts on the movie here.